ttk2/Humbug/README.md

 - player_max_health: Integer, sets all Player maximum health
 - ender_pearl_teleportation: Boolean, Turns on Ender Pearl teleportation
 - ender_pearl_teleportation_throttled: Boolean, Activates a cooldown between Ender Pearl teleports
-- ender_pearl_launch_velocity: Double, Alters initial velocity of Ender Pearls
+- ender_pearl_gravity: Double, Alters the gravity which effects Ender Pearl -Y acceleration, default Minecraft value is 0.03
 - ench_gold_app_edible: Boolean, Allows players to eat Enchanted Golden Apples.
 If false, Enchanted Golden Apples are converted to normal Golden Apples
 - ench_gold_app_craftable: Boolean, Allows the Enchanted Golden Apple recipe to be used
 - wither_skull_drop_rate: Integer between -1 and 1000000, -1 is standard behavior.
 If a random number [0, 1000000) is less then this value, a wither skull drops.
 For example, 200000 is a 20% drop rate.